 2. A commercial cleaner

 For some stubborn stains, you can use an actual grease remover.
-For some more difficult stains, you can additionally use a grease remover.
+For some more difficult stains, you can additionally use a commercial or industrial grease remover.
 A grease remover is made to lift oil from concrete.
 It works better than baking soda paste because it can soak in more deeply.

 Just make sure to follow the directions on the product label.
 Just follow the directions on the product label for best results.